thierryvt/JabloPy/README.md

 # JabloPy - Simple interface for Jablotron alarm systems
-This service enables 2-way communication with a Jablotron alarm system without relying on cloud services or reverse-engineered APIs.
+This service enables 2-way communication with a Jablotron alarm system over tcp without relying on cloud services or reverse-engineered APIs.

 It exposes:
 - The alarm system itself (supports arming and disarming of sections)